parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 5. Close the implemented design view and select the **Project Summary** tab (you may have to change to the Default Layout view) and observe the results.

-   Notice that the actual resource utilization is three LUTs and 16 IOs.
+   Notice that the actual resource utilization is 15 LUTs and 16 IOs.
 Also, it indicates that no timing constraints were defined for this design (since the design is combinatorial).
 Select the **Post-implementation** tabs under the *Timing* and *Utilization* windows.

 6. Using the Windows Explorer, verify that **impl_1** directory is created at the same level as **synth_1** under the **tutorial.runs** directory.
 The **impl_1** directory contains several files including the report files.